What is a Pediatric Dentist?

 Knocked-Out Baby Tooth

 This is not usually an emergency, and in many cases, no treatment is necessary.
-Contact our office during business hours for more information or to make an appointment with our pediatric dentists.
+Contact our office during business hours for more information or to make an appointment with our Charlotte pediatric dentist.

 Chipped or Fractured Baby Tooth

-Call our office to speak with our pediatric dentists about any restorative treatments your child may need.
+Call our office to speak with our Charlotte pediatric dentist about any restorative treatments your child may need.

 Chipped or Fractured Permanent Tooth